Maciuch/maciuch.github.io/_posts/2016-02-12-environment-setup.md

 #sudo mount -o dax /dev/pmem0 /mnt/mem
 {% endhighlight %}

-Now files can be created on freshly mounted partition, and given as an input to NVML pools.
+Now files can be created on the freshly mounted partition, and given as an input to NVML pools.